Skip to Content

 1. Zucchini Prep: After shredding the zucchini, it’s essential to pat it dry with a paper towel.
 This removes excess moisture, preventing the cake from becoming too wet.

-2. Mixing Technique: When combining wet and dry ingredients, avoid overmixing the batter.
+2. Mixing Technique: Avoid overmixing the batter when combining wet and dry ingredients.
 Overmixing can result in a dense and dry cake.
 Instead, gently fold the ingredients until just combined for a tender texture.

 3. Baking Time: Keep a close eye on the cake towards the end of the baking time.
 Insert a toothpick into the center—if it comes out clean or with a few moist crumbs, the cake is done.
 Overbaking can lead to a dry cake, so it’s best to err on the side of caution.